potpiejimmy/dncash-io/README.md

 ### Test

-dncash-io used Mocha and Chai as testing frameworks.
+dncash-io uses Mocha and Chai as testing frameworks.
 Run a complete set of test cases by calling

     npm test